jedota/Iris_alcohol_classification/README.md

 A total of 600 images of volunteers not under the influence of alcohol were captured and 2,400 images were taken after each volunteer had ingested 200 ml of alcohol (Images taken in intervals of 15 minutes after consumption).
 The database was divided into 70\% and 30\% for Training and Testing.
 The partition is a subject-disjoint database.

+# Database request
+juan.tapia-farias@h-da.de or jtapiafarias@ing.uchile.cl
+A health committee team evaluated the captured process before it started.
+A consent form was used to capture images for all the volunteers as requested by the health committee.

 # Cited
+If you use MAAL dataset, please cite the following paper:

+ICPR 2022

+# License

+The dataset, the implementation, or trained models, use is restricted to research purpuses.
+The use of the dataset or the implementation/trained models for product development or product competetions is not allowed.
+This project is licensed under the terms of the Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.